KimDeRoover/mixmgfa/README.md

 Note that you can choose to plot the AIC instead of the BIC_G by using the ```AIC = 1``` option.
 A CHull plot cannot be generated when you performed analyses with only one or two different numbers of clusters.

-For accessing the corresponding solution, use, for example:
+For accessing the selected solution, use, for example:
 ```javascript
 Output$MMGFAsolutions$`3.clusters`